palkan/action_policy/docs/authorization_context.md

 the context of the current policy is passed to the _nested_ policy.

-That means that if the nested policy has a different authorization context, we won't be able to build it (event if you configure all the required keys in the controller).
+That means that if the nested policy has a different authorization context, we won't be able to build it (even if you configure all the required keys in the controller).

 For example: